aistairc/BENNERD/README.md

 # Implementation of BERT-based Exhaustive Neural Named Entity Recognition and Disambiguation (BENNERD) on [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) Corpus

+## Overview
+On this page, we present our recent research related to the coronavirus disease in 2019.
+Our main objective of this work is to propose a biomedical entity linking system and then provide a web interface for end-users to facilitate and accelerate COVID-19 studies.
+The results of our method also reported on this page and compared to several previous works.
+We also release our manually annotated test- and UMLS-based test sets that are used in this research as part of our effort to support the community in studying the coronavirus disease.

 ## Background
 In response to the coronavirus disease 2019 (COVID-19) for global research community to apply recent advances in natural language processing (NLP), COVID-19 Open Research Dataset ([CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)) is an emerging research challenge with a resource of over 181,000 scholarly articles that are related to the infectious disease COVID-19 caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 To facilitate COVID-19 studies, since named entity recognition (NER) is considered a fundamental step in text mining system, [data mining group](http://dm1.cs.uiuc.edu) of [CS@UIUC](https://cs.illinois.edu) has created [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset with comprehensive NE annotations.
 The annotations are based on distant or weak supervision.
 The [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset includes 29,500 documents from the [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) corpus.